juju/docs/src/en/clouds-maas.md

 maas-cloud         0                   maas        Metal As A Service
 ```

-For the manual method for adding a MAAS cloud, see
+For the manual method of adding a MAAS cloud, see below section
-[Manually adding MAAS clouds][clouds-adding-maas].
+[Manually adding MAAS clouds][clouds-maas-manual].

 ## Adding credentials